Little Yellow Wheelbarrow

 I wanted double cabinets all the way to the ceiling, but the budget just wasn’t there.
 I did manage to squeak in 40-inch cabinets, and that was almost as good.
 The extra height adds much-needed storage space.

-We raised the cabinets and created a clearance of 23 inches.
-23 inches is not standard, but I wanted my cabinets a bit higher to allow for space for appliances like my tall stand mixer and Vitamix.
+Now, 23 inches is not standard, but I wanted my cabinets a bit higher to allow for space for appliances like my tall stand mixer and Vitamix.

 The higher clearance makes our small kitchen appear more spacious.
 It also makes the counter space much more accessible and usable.